 Chicken breasts are browned, then baked with an orange amaretto sauce for an elegant, yet easy main dish.
-Serve with a and rice side dish for a complete meal.
+Serve with a rice side dish for a complete meal.
 This is quite easy to make and goes together quickly.
-I prefer skin-on chicken breasts to keep the white meat from drying out.
+We recommend using skin-on chicken breasts to keep the white meat from drying out.
 You may substitute boneless, skinless chicken breasts if you wish.
 If you use dark chicken pieces, you may need to extend the baking time another 10 to 15 minutes to ensure it is done.

 - 3 tablespoons flour (all-purpose)

 - 1/2 teaspoon rubbed sage

 - Pepper (freshly ground)